 Context AI enters the game

 In short, Deep Learning algorithms are an evolution of Machine Learning.
-The major difference is that Deep Learning is much more capable of dealing with large sets of unstructured data.
+The major difference between Deep Learning and Machine Learning is that Deep Learning is much more capable of dealing with large sets of unstructured data.

-This analogy can be transferred to much more complicated actions, such as displaying meaningful ads to the right user, at the right time, and in the right context.
+This analogy can be transferred to much more complicated actions, such as contextual advertising, which displays meaningful ads to the right user, at the right time, and in the right context.
 When we look at numbers delivered in both performance and branding campaigns, our Deep Learning-based technology is able to deliver up to 47% more value within the same marketing budget.

-Coming back to the contextual targeting, thanks to our superior technology, we are able to do deep dives into site analysis.
+Coming back to contextual targeting and ai advertising, thanks to our superior technology, we are able to do deep dives into site analysis.
 We already mentioned that 95% of traffic coverage transforms into 1.5 million articles scanned every hour, but what matters even more, is the depth of the analysis and what this means for brands running campaigns with RTB House.

 Target people, not context